mir-pucrs/smartix-rl/README.md

 ```
 $ sudo mysql -u root -p
-mysql> CREATE USER 'dbuser'@'localhost' IDENTIFIED BY 'dbuser';
+mysql> CREATE USER 'smartix'@'localhost' IDENTIFIED BY 'smartix';
-mysql> GRANT ALL PRIVILEGES ON *.* TO 'dbuser'@'localhost' WITH GRANT OPTION;
+mysql> GRANT ALL PRIVILEGES ON *.* TO 'smartix'@'localhost' WITH GRANT OPTION;
-mysql> CREATE USER 'dbuser'@'%' IDENTIFIED BY 'dbuser';
+mysql> CREATE USER 'smartix'@'%' IDENTIFIED BY 'smartix';
-mysql> GRANT ALL PRIVILEGES ON *.* TO 'dbuser'@'%' WITH GRANT OPTION;
+mysql> GRANT ALL PRIVILEGES ON *.* TO 'smartix'@'%' WITH GRANT OPTION;
 mysql> FLUSH PRIVILEGES;
 mysql> EXIT;
 ```